 3.10 This site is allocated as a strategic mixed use development site in the Core Strategy in policy SP7.
-This policy states that development within the defined area will be programmed to deliver 1000 new homes, a large part of the allocated site to the west already has permission for 863 dwellings (2012/0541/EIA).
-This application was assessed as unlikely to be delivered in the first 5 years of the plan period by an inspector in appeal APP/N2739/W/16/3144900.
+This policy states that development within the defined area will be programmed to deliver 1,000 new homes; a large part of the allocated site to the west already had permission for 863 dwellings (2012/0541/EIA) but this lapsed December

+2018.
 Selby District Council are currently investigating options for progressing the Olympia Park site with the owners of the site.
 As a result of these factors, the number of dwellings that is projected to be delivered on the Olympia Park allocation in the next 5 years is 0.